agusrichard/ruby-workbook/blogy/README.md

 # Blogy: a simple blog api server

 This is a learning project by building a simple blog api server.
 It's using JWT as an authentication method.
+I'll be back to you after I finish my work

 ### Models